 2009-10: Erixon played 45 games in Sweden’s Elitserien as an 18-year-old and played for Sweden in the 2010 World Junior U-20 Championship.
 Playing for Skelleftea, which finished fourth in the 12-team league, he scored 7 goals with 6 assists and was -2 with 44 PMs.
 Erixon missed ten games due to a wrist injury.
 In 12 playoff games he scored 1 goal and was +1 with 8 PMs.
 In five games for Sweden at the WJC U-20 tournament he scored 1 goal with 2 assists and was +3 with 10 PMs.

-2010-11: Erixon was one of four highly-regarded teenage prospects that took a regular turn on defense for Skelleftea in Sweden's Elitserien.
-He scored 5 goals with 19 assists and was -3 with 40 PMs in 48 games as Skelleftea finished third during the regular season.
-Erixon skated in all 18 playoff games during Skelleftea's run to the Elitserien finals.
+2010-11: Erixon was one of four highly-regarded teenage prospects that took a regular turn on defense for Skelleftea in Sweden’s Elitserien.
+He scored 5 goals with 19 assists and was minus-3 with 40 PMs in 48 games as Skelleftea finished third during the regular season.
+Erixon skated in all 18 playoff games during Skelleftea’s run to the Elitserien finals.
 He scored 2 of his 3 goals on the power play with 5 assists and was an even plus/minus with 2 PMs.
 Erixon played for Sweden at the 2011 World Junior U-20 Championship and the 2011 IIHF World Championships.
-In six games at the junior tournament he had 1 assist with 2 PMs and was +2.
-Erixon skated in nine games for the silver medal-winning men's team and had 1 assist with 2 PMs and was +2.
+In six games at the junior tournament he had 1 assist and was plus-2 with 2 penalty minutes.
+Erixon skated in nine games for the silver medal-winning men’s team and had 1 assist and was plus-2 with 2 penalty minutes.
 The Rangers obtained Erixon from Calgary in a June 2011 trade.

-Erixon is a great puck moving defenseman who has the ability to work the point on the power play.
+Erixon is a puck-moving defenseman who has the ability to work the point on the power play.
 He isn’t physical, but has decent stick work at both ends of the ice.
 He is a two-way defenseman with a gifted wrist shot.